utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - N/A
     * - Get RTC Date/Time
       - No
-      - 0x02
+      - 0x01
       - N/A
       - N/A
-      - 6 bytes - date YY, date MM, date DD, time HH, time MM, time SS
+      - 6 bytes
     * - Set RTC Date/Time
       - Yes
-      - 0x03
+      - 0x02
       - date (8 bits YY, 8 bits MM, 8 bits DD)
       - time (8 bits HH, 8 bits MM, 8 bits SS)
       - N/A
-    * - Read Memory Bytes
+    * - Read EEPROM (OBC)
       - Yes
+      - 0x03
+      - 32-bit address
+      - N/A
+      - 4 bytes
+    * - Erase EEPROM (OBC)
+      - Yes
       - 0x04
-      - Starting address (in bytes)
+      - 32-bit address (in bytes)
-      - Count (number of bytes)
-      - ``count`` bytes - read data
+      - N/A
+      - N/A
-    * - Erase Memory Physical Sector
+    * - Read RAM Byte (OBC)
       - Yes
       - 0x05
       - Address (in bytes)
       - N/A
-      - N/A
+      - 1 byte
-    * - Collect Block
+    * - Send CAN Message - EPS
-      - No
+      - Yes
       - 0x06
+      - first 4 bytes of message to send
+      - last 4 bytes of message to send
-      - block type
+      - 8 bytes
-      - automatic (1 for auto)
-      - 3 bytes - block number (only sends a downlink packet if auto)
-    * - Read Recent Local Block
+    * - Send CAN Message - PAY
-      - No
+      - Yes
       - 0x07
-      - block type
-      - N/A
-      - Block size for argument 1
-    * - Read Data Block
-      - No
-      - 0x08
-      - block type
-      - block number
-      - Block size for argument 1
-    * - Automatic Data Collection - Enable/Disable
-      - Yes
-      - 0x09
-      - block type
-      - 0 (disable) or 1 (enable)
-      - N/A
-    * - Automatic Data Collection - Period
-      - Yes
-      - 0x0A
-      - block type
-      - period (in seconds)
-      - N/A
-    * - Automatic Data Collection - Resync
-      - Yes
-      - 0x0B
-      - N/A
-      - N/A
+      - first 4 bytes of message to send
+      - last 4 bytes of message to send
-      - N/A
+      - 8 bytes
     * - PAY Control - Actuate Motors
       - Yes
-      - 0x0E
+      - 0x08
       - 1 (move plate up) or 2 (move plate down)
       - N/A
       - N/A
     * - Reset Subsystem
       - Yes
-      - 0x0F
+      - 0x09
       - subsystem
       - N/A
       - N/A
-    * - Send CAN Message - EPS
+    * - Enable/Disable Indefinite Low-Power Mode
       - Yes
+      - 0x0A
+      - 0 to disable, 1 to enable
+      - N/A
+      - N/A
+    * - Read Most Recent Status Info
+      - No
       - 0x10
-      - first 4 bytes of message to send
+      - N/A
+      - N/A
-      - last 4 bytes of message to send
+      - 27 bytes
-      - (8 bytes) - response from EPS
-    * - Send CAN Message - PAY
+    * - Read Data Block
-      - Yes
+      - No
       - 0x11
-      - first 4 bytes of message to send
-      - last 4 bytes of message to send
-      - (8 bytes) - response from PAY
+      - block type
+      - block number
+      - Block size for argument 1
-    * - Read EEPROM (OBC)
+    * - Read Recent Local Data Block
-      - Yes
+      - No
       - 0x12
-      - 32-bit address
+      - block type
       - N/A
-      - (4 bytes) - read data
+      - Block size for argument 1
-    * - Get Current Block Number
+    * - Read Primary Command Blocks
       - No
       - 0x13
-      - block type
+      - starting block number
+      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
+      - (19 * `count`) bytes
+    * - Read Secondary Command Blocks
+      - No
-      - N/A
+      - 0x14
-      - (4 bytes) - block number
+      - starting block number
+      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
+      - (19 * `count`) bytes
-    * - Set Current Block Number
+    * - Read Raw Memory Bytes
       - Yes
-      - 0x14
-      - block type
-      - block number
+      - 0x15
+      - Starting address (in bytes)
+      - Count (number of bytes)
-      - N/A
+      - ``count`` bytes
     * - Set Memory Section Start Address
       - Yes
-      - 0x15
+      - 0x16
       - block type
       - start address
       - N/A
     * - Set Memory Section End Address
       - Yes
-      - 0x16
+      - 0x17
       - block type
       - end address
       - N/A
-    * - Erase EEPROM (OBC)
+    * - Erase Memory Physical Sector
       - Yes
-      - 0x17
+      - 0x18
-      - 32-bit address (in bytes)
+      - Address (in bytes)
       - N/A
       - N/A
-    * - Erase All Memory
+    * - Erase Memory Physical Block
       - Yes
       - 0x19
+      - address (in bytes)
       - N/A
       - N/A
-      - N/A
-    * - Erase Memory Physical Block
+    * - Erase All Memory
       - Yes
       - 0x1A
-      - address (in bytes)
       - N/A
       - N/A
-    * - Enable/Disable Indefinite Low-Power Mode
-      - Yes
-      - 0x1B
-      - 0 to disable, 1 to enable
       - N/A
-      - N/A
-    * - Get Most Recent Status Info
+    * - Collect Data Block
       - No
+      - 0x20
+      - block type
+      - automatic (1 for auto)
+      - 3 bytes (if auto)
+    * - Get Current Block Number
+      - No
+      - 0x21
-      - 0x1C
+      - block type
       - N/A
+      - 4 bytes
+    * - Set Current Block Number
+      - Yes
+      - 0x22
+      - block type
+      - block number
       - N/A
-      - 27 bytes - OBC uptime (3 bytes), OBC restart count (3 bytes), OBC restart reason (1 byte), OBC restart date (3 bytes), OBC restart time (3 bytes), EPS uptime (3 bytes), EPS restart count (3 bytes), EPS restart reason (1 byte), PAY uptime (3 bytes), PAY restart count (3 bytes), PAY restart reason (1 byte)
-    * - Read Primary Command Blocks
-      - No
-      - 0x1D
-      - starting block number
-      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
-      - (19 * `count`) bytes - block size for `count` number of command blocks (19 bytes each)
-    * - Read Secondary Command Blocks
-      - No
-      - 0x1E
-      - starting block number
-      - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
-      - (19 * `count`) bytes - block size for `count` number of command blocks (19 bytes each)
-    * - Read RAM Byte (OBC)
+    * - Set Automatic Data Collection Enable
       - Yes
-      - 0x1F
-      - Address (in bytes)
+      - 0x23
+      - block type
+      - 0 (disable) or 1 (enable)
       - N/A
-      - 1 byte - value
+    * - Set Automatic Data Collection Period
+      - Yes
+      - 0x24
+      - block type
+      - period (in seconds)
+      - N/A
+    * - Resync Automatic Data Collection
+      - Yes
+      - 0x25
+      - N/A
+      - N/A
+      - N/A

 Commands - Descriptions